-Disclaimer: Once in a Lifetime Journey was a guest of Sri Panwa.
+Disclaimer: Once in a Lifetime Journey was a guest of Sri Panwa, twice, in 2016 and in Aug 2018.
 As always, all opinions are our own.

 Chosen in 2013 as CNN’s top-2 best beach bars in the world, Sri Panwa is home to famously photogenic 360 degree sunset view Baba Nest Bar.
 Set atop a platform high above Phuket this is a dream-like destination for your wedding.
 Is there a more romantic setting to tie the knot?

 Sri Panwa is unassumingly glam and unapologetically fun.
-Managed by the thirty something son of one of Thailand’s most established real estate development groups, Charn Issara, Wan’s youthful vibes and traditional French hospitality training are obvious.
-For Sri Panwa, he choose to blend the beach club parties of Miami, the Mediterranean sailing atmosphere of Ibiza and the architecture of Morocco.
+Managed by the thirty something son of one of Thailand’s most established real estate development groups, Charn Issara, Wan’s youthful vibes and traditional Swiss/French hospitality training are obvious.
+At Sri Panwa, he choose to blend the beach club parties of Miami, the Mediterranean atmosphere of Ibiza and the architecture of Morocco.
+And it works.

-In the rooms, the true meaning of luxury trumps everything else and the beauty of the Andaman Sea, the sunset or sunrise view and the reflective infinity pools give you a reason to stay in.
+In the rooms, the true meaning of luxury trumps everything else and the beauty of the Andaman Sea, the sunset or sunrise view, and the reflective infinity pools give you a reason to stay in.
 A world of endless summer parties is left behind as you close the wooden carved doors of your luxury villa.
-One of the most romantic hotels for sure.
+One of the most romantic hotels in the world for sure.

 As the resort is over 40 acres one cannot fully grasp the size without a proper map and aerial view.
 Walking from your room to any of the buildings in the 35+ degree heat is unthinkable and the hotel has resolved this need with a fleet of colourful branded tuk tuks.
 On one of those, we take our first ride to The Habita, the recently opened concept, where our first room was.
 We spent time both at a Penthouse in The Habita as well as at a Luxury Pool Villa.

-The Habita is a new building consisting of a tropical cascading undulating pool, grassy forested area and two new restaurants, Baba Chino, catering to the increasingly relevant Chinese travelers, and Hot Box, with barbecue and grilled meats.
+The Habita is a new building consisting of a tropical cascading undulating pool, grassy forested area and two new restaurants, Baba Chino, catering to the increasingly relevant Chinese travelers, and Hot Box, with barbecue and grilled meats cooked with a Josper grill that are absolutely amazing.
 There is also a new lounge area to enjoy the sunset and several cabanas and bean bags.

 The Habita is perfect for those coming to a wedding, of which the hotel has over a half dozen per month, or for those looking for the privacy and romance of your own pool penthouse with the added benefit of some shade.